 Robert Kirkpatrick, who leads U.N.
 Global Pulse, an innovation initiative of the secretary-general, said a major challenge around the use of big data is that risk of harm related to privacy needs to be balanced against the risk of other harms that could be prevented by using the data.
 He said current regulations often focus solely on privacy risk and don't leave adequate space for beneficial uses of big data for the public good.

 Some have argued that a good starting point would be to educate the public about the relationship between privacy and utility of the data we produce in daily life, he added.
-The topic was raised at the World Economic Forum Annual Meeting in Davos, Switzerland in late January, where a roundtable discussion was held in support of U.N.
-Secretary-General António Guterres’ high-level panel on digital cooperation.
+The topic was raised at the World Economic Forum Annual Meeting in Davos, Switzerland in late January, where representatives of UN Secretary-General António Guterres' High-level Panel on Digital Cooperation held a roundtable discussion.

 “We need a public discourse around where to draw the line in very concrete cases between misuse and missed use,” Kirkpatrick said.
 The statement was met with nods of agreement from leaders around the table.